 Following a breast lift, the patient will be placed in a post-operative bra.
 In most cases, a surgical drain is not necessary, however in rare instances it may be administered.
 On the second day after surgery, if patients do not have a drain, they can remove the post-operative bra and gauze to take a shower.
 Incisions will be dressed with steristrips, which will need to remain in place.
 The first post-operative visit will occur on the third day following surgery.
 At this time, steristrips will be removed from the incisions.
 If a drain was used, it will be removed at this time as well.
 Sutures are removed one week after surgery.

 Patients should expect to experience some pain during the first 48 hours of recovery.
 Following these first two days, pain should subside and be replaced by just feeling sore.
 The post-op bra must be worn 24/7 throughout the recovery period, with limited activity for the first 10 days.
 On day 11, driving and low-impact cardio can be resumed.
 Within the first month, patients need to stay away from any heavy lifting or activities requiring upper body strength.
 Activities like tennis, kickboxing, yoga or swimming will need to be put on hold for 6 weeks.

-To find out more about your breast lift options, call our office at (949) 722-6644 to schedule your free consultation with Double-Board Certified Plastic Surgeon Dr. Katharine C. Nitta today!
+To find out more about our Breast Services, call our office at (949) 722-6644 to schedule a consultation with Double-Board Certified Plastic Surgeon Dr. Katharine C. Nitta today!